ntropy-network/ntropy-sdk/README.md

 ## Models usage:

 Using the SDK you can train and run a custom model for transaction classification.
-This custom model makes use of Ntropy's advanced model and provides additional capabilities for customization based on user provided labeled data.
+This custom model makes use of Ntropy's advanced base models and provides additional capabilities for customization based on user provided labeled data.

 Currently the SDK supports the following models:
-- FewShotClassifier (requires at least 16 transactions per label): model suited for relatively low amount of data that supports one label per transaction.
+- FewShotClassifier (requires at least 32 transactions per label): model suited for relatively low amount of data that supports one label per transaction.

 If you're familiar with using scikit-learn, the usage for Ntropy models will be familiar.
 A full example: